Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 When you make a Death Saving Throw, you add your Wisdom modifier to the roll (minimum of +1).
 If the result of your roll is 20 or higher, you gain two Death Saving Throw success.

 ---

+## Surge Aptitude

+*In moments of peril, your body surges with unparalleled speed and strength.*
+{ .quote }

+These aptitudes belong in the Surge category.

 ### Adrenaline I